 10 Beautiful Mountains In Japan (with Hiking Information)

-It’s just I love how the mountains fill me with awe.
-It makes me happy.
-When I climb and reach the summit, I feel I’m on top of the world.
-It empowers me.
-For if I can conquer this mountain, I can overcome my fears.
+I love mountains because they fill me with awe and happiness.
+When I climb and reach the summit, I feel like I’m on top of the world.
+It empowers me to overcome my fears.
+If I can conquer a mountain, I can conquer anything.

-The book became famous when it was remarked by Emperor Naruhito when he was still a prince.
-Since then, it has inspired many people to reach all the summits of these 100 peaks.
+The book gained popularity when Emperor Naruhito, who was then a prince, mentioned it.
+Since then, it has motivated many people to climb all the summits of these 100 peaks.

-I used this book, or at least the 100 mountains stated on it, as a reference in choosing what mountain ranges are to feature.
-All the peaks listed below are Kyuya Fukuda’s best selections too.
+I used this book, or at least the 100 mountains in it, as a reference for choosing the mountain ranges to feature in this post.
+All the peaks that I will mention are also among Kyuya Fukuda’s best choices.

-Nevertheless, I also conducted my research, watched youtube videos, and scanned hundreds of photos on the internet to select what belongs to my 10 Best Mountains in Japan.
+However, I did not rely solely on his book.
+I also did my own research, watched YouTube videos, and scanned hundreds of photos on the internet to pick my 10 Best Mountains in Japan.

 1. Mount Yari